-How to Check Your Company Credit Report
+How to Check Your Company Credit Report?

 A company credit report, also referred to as a business credit report, assists businesses in maintaining financial control.
 Before granting business finance, it is usually one of the first documents the lender will evaluate.
 A credit report reflecting good financial health and creditworthiness is essential while applying for a business loan.
-The article will take you through steps on how to obtain a company credit report online.
+The article will take you through the steps on how to obtain a company credit report online.

 What is a Company Credit Report?